mdo-org/mdo/README.md

 docsify serve ./docs
 ```

 Note:
 Any PR that changes the core MDo architecture should also include updates to the Docsify documentation (to avoid code and docs going out of sync).

 Besides the "top level" documentation, every package should have its own independent `README` explaining how the package is used.
-This README will be exposed on the npmjs landing page for that package.
+The package-level `README` will be exposed on the npmjs landing page for that package.